-The Coroner must be physically present in court throughout an inquest hearing.
-However, it is permissible for some or all of the participants in an inquest to access the hearing remotely.
+The Guidance requires that the Coroner must be physically present in court throughout the inquest hearing, but in order to manage the impact of the pandemic on court proceedings it is permissible for some or all of the participants in an inquest to access the hearing remotely.
 This may include Interested Persons (IP) and their legal representatives, witnesses, family members and the media.

 The Coroners (Inquest) Rules 2013 at Rule 17(2) makes specific provision for witnesses to give live evidence via video-link where to do so 'would improve the quality of the evidence given by the witness or allow the inquest to proceed more expediently'.
-It is the Chief Coroner's view that the pandemic increased the need to use technology to facilitate remote participation in hearings and that "partially remote hearings should take place wherever possible if the technology allows, it is in the interests of justice and their use is consistent with the administration of justice".
+It is the Chief Coroner's view that the pandemic has increased the need to use technology to facilitate remote participation in hearings and that "partially remote hearings should take place wherever possible if the technology allows, it is in the interests of justice and their use is consistent with the administration of justice".